mhardcastle/lotss-catalogue/flowchart/README.md

 ## `write_merge_catalogues.py`
 Merge outputs from decision tree using ML or bright galaxy optical IDs where necessary and LGZ outputs where available.
 Combines multiple matches to the same bright galaxy.
+Removes all artefacts from both the source and components tables.

 Outputs:
-* LOFAR_HBA_T1_DR1_merge_ID_v0.6.fits -- final source list, with limited columns
+* LOFAR_HBA_T1_DR1_merge_ID_v*.fits -- final source list, with limited columns
-* LOFAR_HBA_T1_DR1_merge_ID_v0.6.comp.fits -- final component list
+* LOFAR_HBA_T1_DR1_merge_ID_v*.comp.fits -- final component list

+The ID_flag in the final source list is updated/simplified given LGZ outputs
+* 0 for no identification possible
+* 1 for LR
+* 2 for bright galaxy
+* 3. for LGZ
+    * 31 for LGZ
+    * 32 for LGZ zoom
+* 4. for blend
+    * 41 deblending workflow
+    * 42 LGZ deblending workflow

 The component list is the PyBDSF catalogue annotated with the final source names
-* New_Source_Name
-* ID_flag -- updated given LGZ outputs
-    * 311 for LGZv1
-    * 312 for LGZv1 zoom
-    * 3210 for LGZv2
+* Component_Name
-    * 3220 for LGZv2 zoom
+* Source_Name - maps to Source_Name in the source catalogue

 #### misc other scripts